iccir/Fermata/README.md

 ## How?

-By examining Apple's [IOKitUser](https://opensource.apple.com/source/IOKitUser/) and [PowerManagement](https://opensource.apple.com/source/PowerManagement) projects, I learned of a private key (`kIOPMAssertionAppliesOnLidClose`) which can be used in conjunction with `IOPMAssertionDeclareUserActivity()` to prevent Lid Close sleep.

 Note: this is private SPI and is **unsupported by Apple**.
 It could break in the future; it could cause your computer to explode; it could cause the Apple Power Management Team to show up at my doorstep and angrily chastise me; etc.

+#### Fermata 1.1

+In a macOS 10.13 update, Apple protected the private `kIOPMAssertionAppliesOnLidClose` with the `com.apple.private.iokit.assertonlidclose` restricted entitlement.
+Fortunately, [lozzd](https://github.com/lozzd) suggested the `pmset -b disablesleep 1` command, which Fermata now uses.

+#### Fermata 1.0

+By examining Apple's [IOKitUser](https://opensource.apple.com/source/IOKitUser/) and [PowerManagement](https://opensource.apple.com/source/PowerManagement) projects, I learned of a private key (`kIOPMAssertionAppliesOnLidClose`) which can be used in conjunction with `IOPMAssertionDeclareUserActivity()` to prevent Lid Close sleep.

 I've filed [rdar://35954315](http://openradar.appspot.com/radar?id=4931350570205184) for a public API solution to this problem.